antheas/RoadwarriorArch/README.md

 This will cause KDE to lock your user the moment you log in.

+> Update: the newest Plasma update makes KDE boot with systemd, which skips the
+> `~/.pam_environment` file.
+> A temporary fix is: `kwriteconfig5 --file startkderc --group General --key systemdBoot false`,
+> which will create the file `~/.config/startkderc` and restore the old behavior.

 This way, your services will get loaded as soon as you boot, waiting for you to put your password, your `kscreen/xrandr` configuration will be loaded having your monitors appear correctly, and your lockscreen theme will be used!